 5. One of Your PC Components Is Loosely Connected

-Your computer is made up of multiple individual components that all operate in tandem to maintain the system’s normal function and generate a display on your screen.
+Your computer comprises multiple components that operate in tandem to maintain the system’s normal function and generate a display on your screen.

-Even if one of these components loses its connection to the rest, the entire system can cease its function.
-In such a case, one of the consequences may be a no-signal display.
+Even if one of these components loses its connection to the rest, the system can cease functioning.
+In such a case, one of the consequences may be a no-signal situation.

-The next step in the process is ensuring all the components that comprise your PC are connected firmly to their respective sockets/ports and working normally.
+The next step is ensuring all PC components are connected firmly to their respective sockets/ports and working normally.

 This includes the RAM, CPU, GPU, storage drives, PSU, and motherboard.

 How to Fix

 We’ll start by checking the integrity of the external cables.
 We’ve already examined the display cable, but feel free to give it a second checkup.

 Ensure the following two cables are connected to the electrical outlet and their respective ports.

 You’ll have to open your PC using a screwdriver for the next step.
 Turn off your PC before you continue.